linux-integrity/ima-doc/ima-policy.rst

 Custom Policy
 ===================================

 A custom policy may specified at boot time or at runtime, or both.
+Either replaces the :ref:`built-in-policy-rules` enabled on the boot command line.
 The policy file has one :ref:`policy-syntax-action` per line.
 Empty lines are forbidden.
 Lines beginning with ``#`` are comments.
 Use

 ::